What is Low-Code | Low-Code Guide

 - Do we have the necessary resources to complete the backlog?

 - Is there an existing solution that meets all our criteria?

 These are just a few common questions we come across when customers approach us looking for a low-code solution.
 The key is to get a mix for both the business and the users who will not only be using these solutions but also those who will be incorporating them into the business.

 Many of our customers find that with OutSystems, their developers get more done.
 With high-performance low-code, they can spend more time creating and building and less time on repetitive work.

 Simply put, building software with high-performance low-code is the same as building software any other way.

 Why Not Give High-Performance Low-Code a Go?

-High-performance low-code doesn't mean easy, but for sure, it means faster, more agile and more efficient.
-Technical skills are still needed to succeed while building enterprise-grade applications.
-Over the years, low-code gained traction, and more businesses learned about its benefits over traditional coding practices.
-And now, with high performance low-code you can reach a whole new level of agility and performance, while combining the critical elements of traditional coding solutions — such as flexibility and customization — with saving considerable amounts of time.
+Over the years, low-code has gained traction, and more businesses have learned about its benefits compared to traditional coding practices.
+And now, with high-performance low-code you can reach a whole new level of agility and performance, while combining the critical elements of traditional coding solutions — such as flexibility and customization — with saving considerable amounts of time.